PM Modi is Anil Ambani's 'Chowkidar', not of the poor: Rahul Gandhi

 "Pehle kehte the mujhe PM banao jo bhi chahte ho mil jaega, ab kehte hain ki hum sab chowkidaar.
 Chowkidaar gareebon ke ghar main milta hai ya ameeron ke?
 Vo hain chowkidaar, magar gareebo ke nahi, Anil Ambani ke chowkidaar hain.
 (Earlier he used to say elect me as PM, and everything owuld be done.
 Then he said we are all watchmen.
 Tell me, do poor people have watchmen, or the rich?
 He (PM Modi) is a watchman, but not of the poor, he is Anil Ambani's watchman)," Rahul said today.

 The Congress president further said that he is not afraid of the BJP or the RSS.
-Rahul Gandhi said he believes in truth and people the truth.
+Rahul Gandhi said he believes in truth and added that he is telling people the truth.

 "Wake up youth of Bihar, money is being robbed from your pockets daily," he added.

-Rahul Gandhi had on Friday hit out at Prime Minister Narendra Modi, accusing

-him of not thinking about the welfare of watchmen, "behind whom you are hiding".
+Rahul Gandhi had on Friday hit out at Prime Minister Narendra Modi, accusing him of not thinking about the welfare of watchmen, "behind whom you are hiding".
 In a Facebook post, Gandhi tagged a media report about 10,000 watchmen protesting against poor wages.

 If you say 'Chowkidar' people will respond with 'Chor Hai': Rahul Gandhi